symblai/symbl-docs/getting-started-with-async-api.md

 </Tabs>

-## 3. Grabbing other conversational insights using Conversation API
+## 3. Grab additional conversational insights

 Here's more data you can grab with our [Conversation API](/docs/conversation-api/introduction):

 **[View conversation topics](/docs/conversation-api/get-topics)**<br />
-Summary topics provide a quick overview of the key things that were talked about in the conversation.
+Conversation topics provide a quick overview of the key things that were talked about in the conversation.

 **[View action items](/docs/conversation-api/action-items)**<br />
 An action item is a specific outcome recognized in the conversation that requires one or more people in the conversation to take a specific action, e.g. set up a meeting, share a file, complete a task, etc.

 **[View follow-ups](/docs/conversation-api/follow-ups)**<br />
 This is a category of action items with a connotation to follow-up a request or a task like sending an email or making a phone call or booking an appointment or setting up a meeting.